-- 5.13 Under all the Local Plans, there remains a strong preference for all sites to be able to access the nearest settlements and facilities safely and where possible via non-motorised travel modes (cycling, walking) to avoid car trips being necessary for even short journeys. - 5.14 The locational principles of relocated properties also need to consider how it would relate to the local landscape and townscape.
-Given that many potential relocation sites would be within the Norfolk Coast AONB, Suffolk Coast and Heaths AONB, or potentially move development nearer to the Broads Area, there will be particular sensitivities about the landscape impact of any relocated dwellings.
-Although some limited relaxations to the application of Local Plan AONB policies may be necessary in the overall planning balance to help facilitate relocations/rollbacks, for the public good, Local Plan policies on landscape character and setting generally (as well as AONBs) must be considered appropriately. - 5.15 Various other elements of the appropriateness of relocation sites should be considered too, particularly including, but not necessarily limited to, the potential impact on listed buildings, conservations area, flood risk, nature conservation, as well as the application of relevant neighbourhood planning policies.
+- 5.15 Under all the Local Plans, there remains a strong preference for all sites to be able to access the nearest settlements and facilities safely and where possible via non-motorised travel modes (cycling, walking) to avoid car trips being necessary for even short journeys. - 5.16 The locational principles of relocated properties also need to consider how it would appear to be 'read' in the local landscape and townscape.
+Given that many potential relocation sites would be within the Norfolk Coast AONB, Suffolk Coast and Heaths AONB, or potentially move development nearer to the Broads Area, there will be particular sensitivities about the landscape impact of any relocated dwellings, although some limited relaxations to the application of Local Plan AONB policies may be necessary in the overall planning balance to help facilitate relocations/rollbacks (for the public good).
+Local Plan policies on landscape character and setting generally (as well as AONBs) must be considered appropriately. - 5.17 More generally in relation to landscape, it is important that, as far as it practicable and appropriate to the prevailing character of the area, that relocated dwellings are not 'read' as isolated dwellings (but are visually integrated as part of a the (nearby) community. - 5.18 Various other elements of the appropriateness of relocation sites may need to be considered too, particularly including (but not necessarily limited to) the potential impact on listed buildings, conservations area, flood risk, as well as the application of relevant neighbourhood planning policies.